Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

     - /landmarks - landmark icons
     - /spawners - things like window spawners
   - /modules - used for specific departments / content packs / logical bundles
-    - /{modulename} - the examples before are just that, examples. some modules will require different styles of icon organization.
+    - /{modulename} - everything under this is optional; these 4 paths are the recommendations.
       - /items - items
       - /clothing - clothing
       - /machinery - machinery